The Inward Investment and International Taxation Review: Indonesia

 Under Article 23A of the Indonesian Constitution, every tax and other impositions that are compelling in nature for the needs of the state must be regulated by law.
 In many cases, the tax laws delegate to lower regulations, such as government regulations or even ministerial regulations, as implementing regulations to further regulate the subject matter.
 The Director General of Tax also issues many circular letters on certain subjects to subordinates as internal direction or guidelines.
 While these circular letters are not regulations and are technically non-binding on taxpayers, the tax offices very often follow these.
 However, problems arise when the provisions in lower regulations or these circular letters of the tax authority conflict with those provided in the tax laws.
 As a general principle of Indonesian law, a regulation higher in hierarchy will take precedence over a regulation lower in hierarchy (lex superior derogat legi inferiori).
 It has been more than three decades since Indonesia adopted a self-assessment system to replace the official assessment system in its tax legal system (except for tax on land and buildings, which still uses the official assessment system).
 Under the self-assessment system, taxpayers must themselves calculate, pay and report their own tax obligations in accordance with the prevailing laws and regulations.

-In 2002, Indonesia enacted Law No. 14 of 2002 on the Tax Court (Tax Court Law), and also established a Tax Court (replacing the Board of Tax Dispute Settlement) to examine and decide tax disputes between taxpayers and the tax authorities.
+In 2002, Indonesia enacted Law No. 14 of 2002 on the Tax Court (the Tax Court Law), and also established a Tax Court (replacing the Board of Tax Dispute Settlement) to examine and decide tax disputes between taxpayers and the tax authorities.
 Under the Tax Court Law, based on limited grounds, taxpayers and the tax authorities, if not satisfied with a Tax Court decision, also have the right to request a civil review application to the Supreme Court against that Tax Court decision.
 Many tax disputes have been brought by taxpayers before the Tax Court regarding transfer pricing issues as a result of the price adjustment of or non-recognition by the tax authorities of the expenses in transactions between taxpayers and their foreign shareholders or affiliated companies.
 Tax disputes can also arise owing to different interpretations of laws and regulations between taxpayers and the tax authorities, or a conflict between laws and regulations affecting the rights and obligations of taxpayers.

 Common forms of business organisation and their tax treatment